vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Vindhya).
 Wilson says that it is (vol. II. p.144 n 37) the Pain-Ganga that joins the Warada or Wardha river in Central Provinces.
 V. 85.
 40. V. 88, 4, 7-9 (it is superior to all rivers including Ganga and is the river of king Nrga).
 121. 16, Vi.
 II.
 3. 11.
 Tāpi and Payosni are separately mentioned in most Purānas e. g.
 Vi.
 II.
 3. 11, M. 114.
 27. B 27.
 33, Võ 45.
 102, Vam.
 13. 28, N II.
 60. 29, Bh.
 X. 79, 20, P. IV.
 14. 12 and IV.
 16.3 (sage

 Cyavana had his asrama on it).
-Vide under Mülatāpi.
+Vide under Mūlatāpi.
 V 121.
 16 shows that after Payosni the Pandavas came to Vaidurya-parvata and Narmada.
 Hunter in I. G. I. vol. XX. p.
 412 holds that Payosni is the modern Purnā river in Berar rising in the Gavilgadh hills and falling into the Tapi.
 The Nalacampū VI.
 29 says (Parvatabhedi pavitram...
 Hari miva...vahati payah pasyata Payosni).
 Payosnisangama--( sraddha yields in

 exhaustible results) M. 22.
 33 Phalakivana--(under Kuruksetra, pro